Burbank, California: Economy

-The city manager's budget message in 2016-17 identified Burbank's aging infrastructure as one of the top priorities of city officials but also one of its biggest financial challenges.
+The city manager's budget message in 2016–17 identified Burbank's aging infrastructure as one of the top priorities of city officials but also one of its biggest financial challenges.
 The city's 2017 budget documents indicated Burbank should be spending at least $5 million more annually to address the backlog of maintenance on infrastructure and update Burbank's facilities.
-Regardless, the city forecasts it will post a deficit for at least the next five years, projecting about $9.4 million in red ink in fiscal year 2017-18 and a deficit of about $27.4 million by 2022–23.
+Regardless, the city forecasts it will post a deficit for at least the next five years, projecting about $9.4 million in red ink in fiscal year 2017–18 and a deficit of about $27.4 million by 2022–23.

 As of April 2012, unemployment in the Burbank area stood at 8.4%, or below the state's jobless rate of 10.9%, according to the California Employment Development Department.
 Back in January 2011, the unemployment rate in Burbank had reached 10.7%, according to EDD.
 By November 2017, though, the unemployment rate in Burbank was just 3.4%, below the 4.1% rate in Los Angeles County, according to EDD data.
 In November 2022, Burbank's unemployment was at 5.40%, compared to 7.2% in November 2021.

 One bright spot in the otherwise bleak job market during the late 2007 into 2009 recession was Kaiser Permanente's decision to relocate some administrative offices near the Burbank airport.
 The relocation from Kaiser's Glendale and Pasadena administrative offices to Burbank was completed in 2009.
 Additionally, KCET television announced plans in 2012 to relocate to Burbank's Media District.
-KCET is a former PBS station and the nation's largest independent station in southern and central California.
+KCET is a former PBS station and the largest independent station in southern and central California.
 Hasbro Studios also is located in Burbank just east of the airport in a commercial complex previously occupied by Yahoo.

 Top employers

-According to the city's 2021 Annual Comprehensive Financial Report, the top employers in the city are:
+According to the city's 2024 Annual Comprehensive Financial Report, the top employers in the city are: